-In this guest post by Stephen Stern – scroll down to learn more about him – he gives his perspective on the different ways of approaching exercise help you live an active and able-bodied life.
+Editor’s Note: In this guest post by Stephen Stern he gives his perspective on the different ways of approaching exercise help you live an active and able-bodied life.
+Click here to learn more about Stephen.

 There’s a reason why it can be a struggle to maintain a steady and consistent regimen.
 If you’re already exercising and feel ‘stuck’ or bored, or if you need a ‘jump-start’, we’ll help you find options that allow you to exercise in ways that are productive and fun.